Ada-Developers-Academy/core-unit-2/building-an-api/create.md

 ### This Lesson's Work

-We want to build our Hello Books API to fulfill these features:
+We want to build our Hello Books API to fulfill the following feature:

 1. As a client, I want to send a request with new valid book data and get a success response, so that I know the API saved the book data.
-1. As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, and `description` of the book.
-1. As a client, I want to send a request to get one existing book, so that I can see the `id`, `title`, and `description` of the book.

 ## Creating a Book Endpoint: Preparation